MicrosoftDocs/power-platform/power-platform/admin/about-microsoft-cloud-australia.md

 ## Dynamics 365 apps service overview

-### Will multi-geo instances be available to customers in Australia?
+### Will multi-geo environments be available to customers in Australia?

-- Multi-geo instances will be supported for Australian customers as long as the tenant is first provisioned in Australia.
-For customers who aren’t located in Australia but want to provision an instance of [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] within the Australia datacenter, they must first purchase a tenant for an organization located in Australia and then the tenant will be able to get provisioned in Australia.
+- Multi-geo environments will be supported for Australian customers as long as the tenant is first provisioned in Australia.
+For customers who aren’t located in Australia but want to provision an environment of [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] within the Australia datacenter, they must first purchase a tenant for an organization located in Australia and then the tenant will be able to get provisioned in Australia.

-- Availability of multi-geo instance support will be limited in the initial rollout to a fixed number of eligible customers upon request, and we will continue to expand over time.
+- Availability of multi-geo environment support will be limited in the initial rollout to a fixed number of eligible customers upon request, and we will continue to expand over time.

 ### Will the standard Dynamics 365 apps SLA be offered at general availability launch?
  Yes, on the date of general availability, the standard 99.9 % financially backed service level agreement (SLA) for [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] will apply, just as it does in our other regions around the world.
 Note: the SLA for [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] doesn’t cover [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)].